Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Policy iteration

 \subsection{Minimax-action-free PI}

-We now use the operators of Definitions \ref{def:operator-H1-definition} and \ref{def:operator-H2-definition}, together with the functions and solutions from Definitions \ref{defi:s-CON-u1-PWL}, \ref{defi:s-CON-u1-PWC}, \ref{defi:con1-solution} and \ref{defi:con2-solution} to derive a PI algorithm called \emph{Minimax-action-free PI} (\algoref{alg:maxmin-free-PI}) for strategy synthesis \martaRev{for} NS-CSGs with Borel state spaces.
+{\revise We now use the operators for the Max-Min and Min-Max values (Definitions \ref{def:operator-H1-definition} and \ref{def:operator-H2-definition})} to derive a PI algorithm called \emph{Minimax-action-free PI} (\algoref{alg:maxmin-free-PI}) for strategy synthesis for NS-CSGs with Borel state spaces.
 Our algorithm closely follows the PI method of \cite{DB:21} for finite state spaces, but has to resolve a number of issues due to the uncountability of the underlying state space and the need to ensure Borel measurability at each iteration.
-To overcome these issues we (i) introduce CON-PWL Borel measurable functions and CON-PWC Borel measurable strategies to ensure measurability and finite representability; (ii) work with CON-$1$ and CON-$2$ solutions for policy improvement to ensure that the strategies generated are finitely representable and consistent; and (iii) propose a BFCP iteration algorithm (\algoref{alg:BFCP-iteration-PI}) and a BFCP-based computation algorithm (\algoref{alg:BFCP-based-computation-PI}) to compute a new BFCP of the state space and the values or strategies over this BFCP.
+To overcome these issues we (i) introduce CON-PWL Borel measurable functions (\defiref{defi:s-CON-u1-PWL}) and CON-PWC Borel measurable strategies (\defiref{defi:s-CON-u1-PWC}) to ensure measurability and finite representability; (ii) work with CON-$1$ and CON-$2$ solutions (\defiref{defi:con1-solution} and (\defiref{defi:con2-solution}) for policy improvement to ensure that the strategies generated are finitely representable and consistent; and (iii) propose a BFCP iteration algorithm (\algoref{alg:BFCP-iteration-PI}) and a BFCP-based computation algorithm (\algoref{alg:BFCP-based-computation-PI}) to compute a new BFCP of the state space and the values or strategies over this BFCP.
 We also provide a simpler proof than that presented in~\cite{DB:21}, which does not require the introduction of any new concepts except those used in the algorithm.

-\startpara{Initialization} The Minimax-action-free PI algorithm is initialized with strategies $\sigma_1^0$ and $\overline{\sigma}_2^0$ for each player, which are uniform distributions over available actions/state-action pairs, i.e., $\sigma_1^0(s) = \frac{1}{|A_1(s)|}$ for all $s \in S$ and $\overline{\sigma}_2^0(s, u_1) = \frac{1}{|A_2(s)|}$ for all $(s, u_1) \in \Lambda_1$, and four $0$-valued functions, $J_1^0$, $V_1^0$, $J_2^0$ $V_2^0$, i.e., $J_1^0(s) = V_1^0(s) = 0$ for all $s \in S$ and $J_2^0(s, u_1) = V_2^0(s, u_1) = 0$ for all $(s, u_1) \in \Lambda_1$, and \algoref{alg:BFCP-iteration-PI} gives one BFCP for each strategy and function.
+\startpara{Initialization} The Minimax-action-free PI algorithm is initialized with strategies $\sigma_1^0$ and $\overline{\sigma}_2^0$ for each player, which are uniform distributions over available actions/state-action pairs, i.e., $\sigma_1^0(s) = \frac{1}{|A_1(s)|}$ for all $s \in S$ and $\overline{\sigma}_2^0(s, u_1) = \frac{1}{|A_2(s)|}$ for all $(s, u_1) \in \Lambda_1$, and four $0$-valued functions, $J_1^0$, $V_1^0$, $J_2^0$ $V_2^0$, i.e., $J_1^0(s) = V_1^0(s) = 0$ for all $s \in S$ and $J_2^0(s, u_1) = V_2^0(s, u_1) = 0$ for all $(s, u_1) \in \Lambda_1$, and \algoref{alg:BFCP-iteration-PI} gives one BFCP for each strategy and function,

 \startpara{The algorithm} An iteration of the Minimax-action-free PI is given in \algoref{alg:maxmin-free-PI}.
 As shown later, the order and frequency by which the possible four iterations of \algoref{alg:maxmin-free-PI} are run do not affect the convergence, as long as each is performed infinitely often.
 This permits an asynchronous implementation of the Minimax-action-free PI algorithm, as discussed in \cite{DB:21} and for its single-agent counterparts in~\cite{BDP-YH:12}.